CelerPi/CharityOasis/README.md

 ## Tokenomics

-COC, as the main transaction medium within the ecosystem, has various incentive mechanisms.
+CHO, as the main transaction medium within the ecosystem, has various incentive mechanisms.
 Through reasonable token distribution and reward mechanisms, we ensure sustainable development and active participation.

 ### Token Supply